 This place is famous for its 1000 year old Jain statue of Gomateswara (Bahubali).
 This massive statue has a height of 57 feet, carved out of a single block of granite, standing upright in the posture of meditation, with curly hairs, and arms stretching straight down.
 This naked statue is symbolic of the renunciation of worldly possessions.

 This beautifully carved image of Sri Gomateswara is simple, gigantic and majestic.
 This temple is built atop the Indragiri hill.
 This splendidly sculpted statue is regarded as the tallest monolith in Asia.
 You can get a spectacular view of the neighborhood from the top of the hill.

 Jainism flourished in this part of the world during 4th and 10th centuries under the dynasties like the Kadambas, the Gangas, and the Rashtrakutas.
 This mammoth masterpiece of sculpture is the most magnificent work of Jain art to Karnataka.

 Gomateswara Temple is surrounded by many other Jain temples.
 The important festival of this temple is Mahamastak-abhisekham.
 This great religious ceremony is performed once in 12 years when the image of Lord Gomateswara is bathed in milk, curds, ghee, saffron and gold coins chanting of mantras.
-Millions of devotees from all over the world gather here to witness this.
+Millions of devotees from all over the world gather here to witness this sacred event.

 Sravanabelagola is well connected by road from Bangalore city Karnataka